Or and Every

 // Result: Bad(Many("" is not a valid name, "" is not a valid integer))

-Note that in the last example, the Bad contains an error message for both name and age.
+contains an error message for both name and age.

-Working with Everys
+Working with Every

 One(1)